smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## Initializing the contract

 The fee and the key hash must be initialized in the constructor of the contract.
 To use `VRFConsumerBase` properly, you must also pass certain values into its constructor.
+Below are the values for Kovan testnet network.
+They will be updated in the `constructor`.

+- Key Hash:   0x6c3699283bda56ad74f6b855546325b68d482e983852a7a82979cc4807b641f4
+- Fee:        0.1 LINK (100000000000000000)

 Only the owner (the address which create the smart contract) will be able to do some tasks.
 In order to do this, you will import a contract named [`ConfirmedOwner`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ConfirmedOwner.sol) and use it to extend the contract that you create.